 Battery switches are used to control battery power distribution and disconnect the batteries from the boat's electrical system.
 Battery switches are designed in many styles and for different applications.
 They generally provide battery isolation when used with multiple batteries and are used primarily as a method of quick and positive battery disconnection.
 Battery switches also protect against tampering, electrical fire hazards and battery drain.
 Keep this switch off when not using the boat or when storing it for extended periods of time.
+More sophisticated DC electrical systems may be equipped with remote operated switches that are activated by a switch at the helm or DC distribution panel.

-Do not turn off the battery switch with the engine running; this could damage the engine's charging system.
+NOTICEDo not turn off the battery switch with the engine running; this could damage the engine's charging system.

-Consult a gualified, knowledgeable technician for proper operation of the boat's specific electrical system.
+Consult a qualified, knowledgeable technician for proper operation of the boat's specific electrical system.

-Figure 10-12: Typical Battery Switches
+Figure 10-10: Typical Battery Switches

-OFF Position - Neither of the batteries are connected to the engine's starting or charging systems.
+OFF Position - Neither of the batteries are connected to the engine's starting or charging systems except the "always on" bilge pump.
 The switch should be in the OFF position when the boat is not being used to ensure that the batteries do not lose their charge.
 The switch should also be in the OFF position when an external battery charger is being used to charge the battery(s) to avoid possible damage to the electronic components on the engine or in the boat.

-Do not turn the battery switch to any other position with the engine running; this could damage the engine's charging system.
+NOTICEDo not turn the battery switch to any other position with the engine running; this could damage the engine's charging system.

-"1" Position - This is usually the main battery.
-Normally when the battery switch is not OFF, it should be set on 1.

-"2" Position - This is usually the auxiliary, house or backup battery.
+- "1" Position This is usually the main battery.
+Normally when the battery switch is not OFF, it should be set on 1. - "2" Position This is usually the auxiliary, house or backup battery.
 This position should only be used if battery 1 has become depleted and the reserve battery is needed to start the engine.

-"1+2" Position - The switch may also be labeled "both" or "combined."
+You may start and operate the boat until the main starting battery has enough charge; then shut down the engines, reset to Battery 1 position, and restart the engines. - "1+2" Position The switch may also be labeled "both" or "combined."
 This position would be used in an emergency situation where both batteries are low and power is needed from both batteries to start the engine.
 Once the engine has started, carefully select battery 1 or battery 2 (but not OFF) to direct all of the charging current to one battery.

-NOTICE If the battery is dead or severely undercharged, do not use the engine charging system's alternator to bring the battery to a fully charged condition.
+NOTICEIf the battery is dead or severely undercharged, do not use the engine charging system's alternator to bring the battery to a fully charged condition.
 The excessive current draw can overheat the alternator and cause it to fail.
 If you have a dead battery, use an external battery charger to bring the battery to a fully charged condition.

-Figure 10-13: Battery Switch with VSR or ACR
+Figure 10-11: Battery Switch with VSR or ACR

-When the boat is in storage or the batteries are being charged by an on-board battery charger, the battery switch should be in the OFF position.
+When the boat is in storage or the batteries are being charged by an onboard battery charger, the battery switch should be in the OFF position.
 When boating, the battery switch should be in the ON position.
 If the main starting battery voltage is too low to crank the engine, turn the battery switch to COMBINE and then start the engine.
 After the engine has started, carefully return the battery switch to the ON position.

-Do not turn the battery switch to OFF while the engine is
+NOTICEDo not turn the battery switch to OFF while the engine is running.

-running.